 This was the first time I have encountered this in 30 years of breeding.

 It is essential to give the mom and child the time to bond.
 When they're giving birth out in the field, a ewe will always find a place away from the other sheep, somewhere in a corner of the meadow.
-She will stay there sometimes for several days, until she thinks it's time to introduce her lambs to the other sheep.
+She will stay there sometimes for several days until she thinks it's time to introduce her lambs to the other sheep.
 Some ewes are so protective that they will attack a ewe or lamb that comes too close.
 This year even I got a head bang from a ewe when I tried to see if her lamb was a boy or a girl.
 "Hands off!' she said.
 "It's mine."

 Give the Lamb Colostrum Within 24 Hours of Birth

 The colostrum contains all kinds of stuff to protect the lamb from getting sick.
-You can get colostrum either by milking the ewe, or if that doesn't work you can use colostrum from cows or goats.
+You can get colostrum either by milking the ewe or if that doesn't work you can use colostrum from cows or goats.
 You can do that beforehand and keep it in the freezer in small cubes so it will take not too long to melt.

 Nowadays you can also buy artificial colostrum.
-To be on the safe side, a breeder should have two or three packs on hand when the lambing season starts.
+To be on the safe side, a breeder should have at least 2 packs on hand when the lambing season starts.
 Ewes often give birth at night.
 If you don't have colostrum, another possibility is the following recipe.

 - One quart fresh raw cow or goat milk (use good quality pasteurized cow's milk if raw is not available).